Gauss-Manek/Data-Entries/README.md

 # Data-Entries
-Here is my code for data entries o VBA
+Here is my code for data entries on VBA